NGO Management Internship in Peru

 Meals

 Breakfast and lunch are included during working days.
-You will need to cook your own food during the evening and weekends or you can go out for a meal.
-Generally for a few dollars you can get a nice meal consisting of an appetizer (soup or salad) and a main dish.
+You will need to cook your own food during the evenings and weekends or you can go out for a meal when in Puerto Inca.
+Local restaurants serve affordable meals consisting of an appetizer (soup or salad) and a main dish for less than USD 5.
 A soft fruit juice is often part of the menu as well.
 You can also go fruit picking as there are plenty of fruits around the village for free.
+It is recommended to purchase 20L bottles of drinking water from the shops.

 Location details